malegria01/IdentificationSecretoryPeptides/README.md

 ```

 The output file [1.3_prediction_results_toxin.txt](https://doi.org/10.5281/zenodo.10971817) need to be processed to extract and format useful data for further analysis.
 The [Jupyter notebook](/notebooks/1.3_ToxinPeptideDatabase_Generation_fromSignalP.ipynb) was used for processing SignalP output.

+From the prediction, 917 newly reported signal peptide candidates were identified, most of which exhibit a high SignalP predicted probability.